 We have more entrepreneurs today than ever before.
 As hypothetical as that might sound- let us tell you that almost every household out there has someone with ideas – willing to tread the less charted path – shaping his entrepreneurial dreams to reality.
 With power comes responsibility.
-With success comes a host of requests from known sources to help them find their foothold in the industry- to take them under your wings, to mentor them and pay them as well.
-So, if you are an entrepreneur, better acquaint yourself with the correct ways of negotiating while hiring someone from family or a relative.
+With success comes a host of requests from known sources to help them find their foothold in the industry- to take them under your wings, to mentor them, and pay them as well.
+So, if you are an entrepreneur, better acquaint yourself with the correct ways of negotiating while hiring someone from the family or a relative.

 Image via Flickr